ckdextergames/Icarus_mods/README.md

 7. All Poison Fish
 8. MaxiStax
 9. One Hit Wonder
+10. Prefab base kits

 * Installation instructions

+---
+*Huge shout-outs to the rock-steady modders: JimK72, TheOrangeFloof, Critical_Fail, Waldo, Semac, & venomtron -- thank you all for the tips, inspiration, and ongoing work to improve Icarus!*
 ---

 1. __Super Suit Modules__ (Direct link: https://bit.ly/CKDsupersuits)